London Borough of Barnet: Landmarks

 Barnet has two Grade I listed buildings, both designed by Edwin Lutyens: the Church of St Jude, the parish church of Hampstead Garden Suburb with a Gothic spire and on the opposite side of Central Square, the Free Church, of similar design but with a concrete dome.

+Odeon Cinema, Barnet is a Grade II listed building located on Great North Road.

 The Royal Air Force Museum is a large multi-building museum built on part of the site of Hendon Aerodrome, dedicated to the history of aviation, and the British Royal Air Force in particular.

 Church Farmhouse Museum on Greyhound Hill in Hendon is a grade II* listed 17th-century farmhouse used by Barnet Council as an exhibition space and museum until the Council closed it to save money on 31 March 2011.
 Early in 2014 it was given the classification of "vulnerable" by English Heritage after having stood abandoned for almost three years.
 It now houses units of Middlesex University.

-Friern Hospital was a large Victorian psychiatric hospital located in Friern Barnet, which has been converted into expensive apartments.
+Friern Hospital was a large Victorian psychiatric hospital located in Friern Barnet, which has been converted into apartments.

 Sport

 The borough is traditionally home to a professional football club, Barnet F.C. and non-League football clubs Wingate & Finchley F.C., Hendon F.C., London Lions and Edgware Town.
 Wingate is the last of these with a home ground in the Borough; Hendon and Edgware play in the Borough of Brent, and Barnet F.C. play in the Borough of Harrow.
+Barnet is also home to the Barnet Nightingales Girls Football Club and Barnet Judo Club.

 Since 2013 rugby union Premiership outfit Saracens F.C. have called the borough home, playing matches at StoneX Stadium at Barnet Copthall which was previously a community sports stadium and is still used in this capacity thanks to Saracens using movable stands for their matches.
 As well as athletics facilities, the complex also has a swimming pool.